We recognise that climate change is one of the biggest issues facing society.

 We want to help our customers make the lifestyle changes required in their homes, vehicles and investments by creating green products and services that make it easier for them to invest in tackling climate change.

 We will also support businesses by financing their investments in the green economy, as well as helping to improve the energy efficiency of their buildings, vehicles and assets.

-Be a leading UK commercial bank for sustainable growth, supporting our clients to transition to sustainable business models and operations and to pursue new clean growth opportunities.
+Support our clients to transition to sustainable business models and operations and to pursue new clean growth opportunities.

 Be a leading UK provider of customer support on energy efficient, sustainable homes.

 Offer customers sustainable investment choices and challenge companies we invest in to behave sustainably and responsibly.

 Be a leading UK provider of low emission/green vehicle fleets.

 Provide insurance to improve the resilience of customers’ lives against extreme weather caused by climate change.

 We are taking action through an accelerated target to reduce our financed carbon emissions and further our purpose of Helping Britain Prosper.

 We have set a target of achieving net zero carbon operations by 2030: reducing our own environmental footprint and collaborating with suppliers to ensure our consumption of resources, goods and services is sustainable.